If you are wondering how to:

-As your children can be affected by peer pressure or beauty standards from KOLs, or any “social media” invisible standards, it’s crucial to encourage them to be themselves and positively take advantage of social platforms to showcase who they really are, what they are good at (skills, talents, etc.) or even write a blog on topics they are passionate about.
+As your children can be affected by peer pressure or beauty standards from KOLs, or any “social media” invisible standards, it’s crucial to encourage them to be themselves and positively take advantage of social platforms to showcase who they are, what they are good at (skills, talents, etc.) or even write a blog on topics they are passionate about.

 Quality is more important than quantity

-During adolescence, children are more dependent on relationships with friends than parents, so to get more followers or interactions, most children will be more inclined to overshare on social media: from meals, coffee, to life conception, and so on.
+During adolescence, children are more dependent on relationships with friends than parents, so to get more followers or interactions, most children will be more inclined to overshare on social media: from meals, and coffee, to life conception, and so on.

 The more they share, the more confidential and private information your child will reveal so that they can still be saved and used by those who hate them to damage their reputation later.